 Comfort and Mobility

 All of our testers loved the stretchy fabric.
 The Storm Racer has an activity-focused design that allows for exceptional mobility.
 While it outperforms the Black Diamond Fineline, Outdoor Research Interstellar, and Outdoor Research Helium, it just couldn't beat the Rab Kinetic Plus, the stretchiest model in our fleet.
-It offered up comparable performance to the Mountain Hardwear Quasar Lite, Arc'teryx Beta SL, and the REI Drypoint GTX.
+It offered up comparable performance to the Arc'teryx Zeta SL, and the REI Drypoint GTX.
 The interior fabric is comfortable and uses a tricot backer that feels soft against our skin.

 This model sports a slim fit; it's not outrageously slim but is geared toward more athletic pursuits rather than layering.
 We passed this model around to several people and found that a majority of people who wear a medium in Patagonia jackets will wear a medium in the Storm Racer.
 However, if you're planning on layering with more than a thin fleece, we would recommend sizing up.
 Only those truly on the edge between sizes or wishing to use it for backpacking or hiking, where layering will be more important, should size up.